 1. Extender Pigment:

-Calcium carbonate serves as an effective extender pigment in paint formulations.
+Calcium serves as an effective extender pigment in paint formulations.
 It helps improve the paint’s coverage, opacity, and overall hiding power.
 By adding calcium carbonate, paint manufacturers can optimize the formulation characteristics, reduce costs, and enhance the overall performance of the paint.

 2. Filling and Bulking Agent:

-Calcium carbonate acts as a filling and bulking agent in paints.
+Calcium acts as a filling and bulking agent in paints.
 It helps improve the paint’s consistency, viscosity, and flow properties.
 The addition of calcium carbonate allows paint to be easily applied, spread, and fill voids or imperfections in the substrate, resulting in a smooth and even finish.

 3. Opacity and Whiteness: